ever-been/everBeen/README.md

 	* Implement "empty cache" feature
 * Web Interface
 	* Edit properties when submitting (+ specify debug)
-	* When Hazelcast gets disconnect, show an error to the user and on next page redirect to the login page again
 	* \*.\*
 * `find . -type f | xargs grep TODO`